How To#

 While Gammapy does not ship energy dependent spatial models, it is possible to define such models within the modeling framework.

 It is possible to combine Gammapy with astrophysical modeling codes, if they provide a Python interface.
-Usually this requires some glue code to be written, e.g. NaimaSpectralModel is an example of a Gammapy wrapper class around the Naima spectral model and radiation classes, which then allows modeling and fitting of Naima models within Gammapy (e.g. using CTA, H.E.S.S. or Fermi-LAT data).
+Usually this requires some glue code to be written, e.g. NaimaSpectralModel is an example of a Gammapy wrapper class around the Naima spectral model and radiation classes, which then allows modeling and fitting of Naima models within Gammapy (e.g. using CTAO, H.E.S.S. or Fermi-LAT data).

 Temporal models can be directly fit on available lightcurves, or on the reduced datasets.
 This is done through a joint fitting of the datasets, one for each time bin.